Build advanced token security in a JavaScript single-page app

 We will use an existing React JS, to-do sample application similar to what we built in another guide as a starting point for implementing Token Vault.
 This represents a realistic web application that has an existing implementation of the Ping SDK for JavaScript.
 Unlike the previous tutorial, we’ll start with a fully working app and focus on adding Token Vault.

 This tutorial focuses on OAuth 2.0 and OIDC authorization and token management.
 Authentication-related concerns, such as login and registration journeys are handled outside the app.
-This is referred to as Centralized login.
+We call this approach OIDC login.

 This is not a guide on how to build a React app